The Wire (magazine): 1994–1999: "Adventures in Modern Music"

 After Sinker was sacked, Tony Herrington took over as editor starting with the March 1994 issue.
 Herrington had contributed to the magazine as a freelancer since the 1980s, but he had minimal experience as an editor and had only become a permanent staffer the year prior.
 Yaron left shortly afterward, and so Herrington assumed the position of publisher as well.
 By January 1995 the magazine adopted the new subtitle "Adventures in Modern Music", which it used continuously until 2012.

 In the 1990s, longtime contributor Simon Reynolds (pictured in 2011) coined the genre "post-rock" and wrote influential essays on a variety of developments in rave that he termed the "hardcore continuum".

 Two months after Herrington became editor, the magazine published an influential piece by Simon Reynolds in which he defined the parameters of the genre "post-rock".
 (Note: Reynolds had first used the term "post-rock" in a review of the album Hex by Bark Psychosis, published in the March 1994 issue of Mojo.
 He has also noted that the critics Richard Meltzer and Paul Morley used the term before him as a synonym for "avant-rock".
 Nevertheless, Reynolds's May 1994 essay on the subject in The Wire is generally credited as the meaningful origin of the term "post-rock" in its current usage, because it was there that Reynolds distinguished it from other experimental rock music, defined the genre's scope and applied the term to multiple artists for the first time.)
 The genre and its associated artists became a focus for the magazine in the mid to late 1990s, along with electronica and nascent subgenres like illbient and glitch.
 Throughout the decade, Reynolds also contributed a series of essays on post-rave trends in UK dance music, covering jungle, drum 'n' bass, hardstep, neurofunk and 2-step garage.
-These essays culminated in his theorizing of the "hardcore continuum": a diverse, ever-evolving tradition of electronic dance music that had diverged from American-born house and techno to become a distinctly British style.
+These essays culminated in his theorising of the "hardcore continuum": a diverse, ever-evolving tradition of electronic dance music that had diverged from American-born house and techno to become a distinctly British style.